Emiliano0614/Emiliano0614/README.md

 - 👋 Hi, I’m @Emiliano0614
 - 👀 I’m interested in programing
-- 🌱 I’m currently learning how to code in c++
+- 🌱 I’m currently bulding a project that tracks how much you recycled
-- 💞️ I’m looking to collaborate on any beginning coding project
+- 💞️ I’m looking to collaborate on any coding project
 - 📫 How to reach me is by my email emilianoprado12345@gmail.com
 - 😄 Pronouns: he/him